matthewV4/matthewV4.github.io/_posts/2024-10-03-SuspiciousPythonPackage.md

 # Task 6:
 **Question**: When did the zip file get deleted?

-For this task, we can navigate to oour $J (Journal) file and filter for "temp_file.zip" to find out when it was deleted.
-We can parse the $J file into a CSV and inport it into Timeline Explorer doing the following:
+For this task, we can navigate to our $J (Journal) file and filter for "temp_file.zip" to find out when it was deleted.
+We can parse the $J file into a CSV and import it into Timeline Explorer by doing the following:

 ![image](/assets/img/SPF9.png)

+Searching for the file, we find the "FileDelete" header, which, as the name implies, tells us when a file was deleted.

 ![image](/assets/img/SPF10.png)